 In addition to general requirements listed in the financial aid academic policy located at http://www.atu.edu/finaid/docs/Academic_Policy.pdf, graduate students receiving federally funded financial aid must meet the conditions listed below in order to remain eligible for financial aid:

 The University offers a limited number of graduate assistantships through its academic departments and administrative offices.
 Inquiries regarding assistantships should be directed to the Graduate College webpage.
-Applications can be found online at http://www.atu.edu/gradcollege/forms/ga_form1.htm.
+Applications can be found online at Graduate Assistantship Application.
 The Graduate College will accept and forward all applications for assistantships to the appropriate program director or supervisor.
 Available assistantships will be posted and updated accordingly throughout the academic year.
-Student inquiries regarding specific positions should be directed to the Graduate College.
-Additionally, it is the responsibility of the applicant to pursue possible positions through the Graduate College and posted openings.
+Student inquiries regarding specific positions should be directed to the listed.
+Additionally, it is the responsibility of the applicant to pursue possible positions through the posted openings on the graduate assistant webpage.

 All graduate students classified as “out-of-state” must pay out-of-state tuition as shown in the section entitled “Fees and Charges.”

-All graduate students who are legal residents of states which are contiguous to Arkansas (specifically, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, or Texas) shall receive a waiver of out-of-state tuition charges.
+All graduate students who are legal residents of states which are contiguous to Arkansas (specifically, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee, or Texas) shall receive a waiver for out-of-state tuition charges.